-Miki and Toso: Traditional Sake Rice Wine for Celebration Times
+Miki and Toso: Traditional Sake for Celebration Times

-As you know, “Sake (酒)” is the quintessential Japanese alcoholic drink that is widely enjoyed in many countries around the world, and it is said that there are over 1,400 Sake breweries and more than 10,000 Sake brands in Japan.
+As you know, “Sake (酒)” is a quintessential Japanese alcoholic beverage that is widely enjoyed in many countries around the world, and in Japan, it’s said that there are over 1,400 sake breweries and more than 10,000 sake brands.

-When it comes to popular brands of Sake rice wine, “Dassai (獺祭)” has become a big hit in recent years and is in the spotlight now.
-The Sake, Dassai was presented to the former President of the United States, Obama, by the Japanese prime minister, Abe, when he visited Japan in 2014.
+Among others, “Dassai (獺祭)” has become a big hit in recent years and is in the spotlight now.
+The sake was presented to the former President of the United States, Obama, by the Japanese prime minister, Abe, when he visited Japan in 2014.

-Miki, also known as “Omiki (御神酒)” or “Shinshu (神酒)”, generally refers to the Sake rice wine that is offered to the deities in “Shinto (神道)”, one of the state religions of Japan, as the meaning of the Kanji Chinese character “神” is “god” or “deity”.
+First off, Miki, also known as “O-Miki (御神酒)” or “Shinshu (神酒)”, generally refers to the sake that is offered to the deities in the state religion of Japan “Shinto (神道)” as in its name, “神” means “god” or “deity” in Japanese.

-At Shinto festivals in Japan, O-miki is one of the essential offerings to the Shinto shrine and household Shinto altar.
-At the conclusion of the festive event, traditionally, every adult who participated in the Shinto ritual is made to drink the sacred sake.
+In the Shinto festival, the sake Omiki is one of the essential offerings to the shrine and household altar.
+At the conclusion of the festive event, traditionally, every adult who participated is made to drink the sacred sake.

-On the other hand, Toso, also known as Otoso, is the auspicious Sake rice wine that is drunk for good luck on New Year’s Day in Japan or during the “Shogatsu (正月)” New Year’s celebrations.
+Meanwhile, Toso, also known as O-Toso, is the auspicious sake alcohol that is drunk for good luck on New Year’s Day or during the “Shogatsu (正月)” New Year’s celebrations.

-The O-toso wine is traditionally served with “Tosoki (屠蘇器)”, which consists of a “Choushi (銚子)” Sake decanter, “Sakazuki (盃)” Sake cups, a stand for Sakazuki “Sakazuki-Dai (盃台)”, and a tray for these 3 Sake utensils “Bon (盆)”.
+Traditionally, the sake Otoso is served with “Tosoki (屠蘇器)”, which consists of a “Choshi (銚子)” decanter, “Sakazuki (盃)” cups, a stand for Sakazuki “Sakazuki-Dai (盃台)”, and a tray for these 3 sake utensils “Bon (盆)”.